Mera-Elzab Meritum: Meritum I model 2

-The memory has been expanded to 32 KiB or 48 KiB.
-In the latter case, 64 KiB were mounted but addresses colliding with ROM were not available.
-There were some changes in ROM adding support for disk drive, parallel printer and second timer chip as sound generator (which was never installed in production units).
+The memory has been expanded to 32 KB or 48 KB.
+In the latter case, 64 KB were mounted but addresses colliding with ROM were not available.
+There were some changes in ROM adding support for disk drive, parallel printer and second timer chip as a sound generator (which was never installed in production units).

 A second universal I/O chip 8255 (MCY7855) has been added for communication with the floppy disk unit.

-Version with ROM memory to reduced to 8 KiB existed.
+Version with ROM memory to reduced to 8 KB existed.
 It stored procedures to load the program automatically from disk at startup.
 The computer could work under the control of CP/M 2.2 or MER-DOS (compatible with TRSDOS 2.3).
 BASIC was provided on a floppy disk.

 Floppy disk unit

 Placed in a large 360×192×315 mm housing with a weight of 12.5 kg (with power supply for both devices).

-It was a separate specialized computer based on the Z80 processor @ 2MHz with 2 KiB EPROM and 1 KiB RAM.
+It was a separate specialized computer based on the Z80 processor @ 2 MHz with 2 KB EPROM and 1 KB RAM.

 As the disk controller, the 8272 chip was used, which was able to handle single and double density disks.

-It was equipped with two 5¼″ drives typically K5600 made in East Germany (users complained about the quality of these drives) with a capacity of about 100 KiB.
+It was equipped with two 5¼″ drives typically K5600 made in East Germany (users complained about the quality of these drives) with a capacity of about 100 KB.
 But other manufacturers' drives could also be used, eg Bulgarian IZOT 5255E.
-Supported disk capacities are 100 KiB (single density) or 180 KiB double density.
+Supported disk capacities are 100 KB (single density) or 180 KB double density.

 The computer was supplied with a diskette with the Disk-BASIC which was an extension of the standard BASIC.

 The 8255 chip was used for communication with the Meritum computer.
 Data transmission was 250 kbit/s for double density disks or 125 kbit/s for single density.
 The computer and the disk unit were connected by a 25–wire cable.

 Meritum III

-Not mass-produced, only preproduction units were made.
+Not mass-produced, only 100 to 300 pre production units were made.

 The graphic mode was added: monochrome 512×192 or 256×192 (4 colors).

 Additional RGB signal on separate DIN socket was available.

-The second serial port and one joystick DB9 ports were added.
+The second serial port and one joystick DB9 port were added.
 The keyboard layout was changed.

 It could work with Meritum II floppy drive unit.